 Poggio Argentato, IGP Toscana Bianco, 2019.
 Tuscany, Italy.
 13.5%

 Poggio Argentato is a kind of white “Bordeaux Blend Plus”.
-It’s an unusual blend of white grape varieties, being 60% Sauvignon and 10% Sémillon, but with 15% Traminer and 15% of Petit Manseng also included.
+It’s an unusual blend of white grape varieties, 60% Sauvignon and 10% Sémillon, but with 15% Traminer and 15% of Petit Manseng.
 It is packaged in a narrow flute bottle and with a DIAM cork.
-The first vintage bottled of this rich, mineral white was in 1997.
-Fermented in stainless steel, a third of the wine goes through the second malolactic fermentation to soften up the acidity.
+The first vintage bottled of this mineral white was in 1997.
+Fermented in stainless steel, a third of the wine goes through the second malolactic fermentation to soften the acidity.
 The wine matures for five months in stainless steel, apart from the Petit Manseng.
 That gets three months in new Bordeaux barrels.
 There are 50,000 bottles each year.

 Yellowish with a green highlight, the aromas are elderflower and mown grass.
 The palate has a delightful balance of citrus, exotic fruits and mouthwatering acidity, being long and persistent.
 Subtle and thrilling.

 Food – a delicious partner for tagliatelle and clams.
 Seafood and white meats, vegetable dishes and salads.
 Or just on its own.